-Pre-requisites: SETP 2213 Basic Geoscience (pass with at least D+)
+Pre-requisites: SETP 2213 Basic Geoscience (Taken)

 This course exposes the students to the practical aspect of geological field and geology of Malaysia.
 Students will be trained on how to make geological observations including simple geological mapping using the compass-step method.